Fourqui/tv/countries/south-africa/0_all-logos-mosaic-za.md

 🇿🇦 South Africa
 ===============

-🛠 Right-click on a logo and copy the image address to get the direct url or click to open.
+🛠 Right-click on a logo and copy the image address to get the direct url or click to open

-🔗 The links will update automatically when I update a logo, unless the name has changed.
+🔗 The links will update automatically when I update a logo, unless the name has changed

-♻️ You might need to refresh your app/device or clear cache to force in an update.
+♻️ You might need to refresh your app/device or clear cache to force in an update

-📐 The logos have a max-width of 512px and have been optimized for smallest filesize.
+📐 The logos have a max-width of 512px and have been optimized for smallest file size

-🖤 The logos are created specifically to work on dark backgrounds.
+🖤 The logos are created specifically to work on dark backgrounds

-💾 __Combined file size = 2,3mb__  |  📅 __Last update: February 19 2021__
+💾 Combined file size = 2,3mb  |  📅 Last update: March 2 2021

-### 🎨 __58 Logos total__  |  💎 __1 HD Logo__
+🎨 __58 Logos total__  |  ✨ __1 HD Logos__

+*This mosaic view is only updated periodically.*
 | ![boing] | ![fix-and-foxi] | ![itv-choice] | ![m-net] | ![m-net-city] | ![m-net-hd] |
 |:-:|:-:|:-:|:-:|:-:|:-:|
 | ![m-net-movies] | ![m-net-movies-premiere] | ![mtv] | ![mtv-base] | ![sabc-news] | ![supersport] |